 What I like most of all is the way he breaks down complex questions into a small number of critical behaviours, and then structures and frames them in a memorable way.

 His books have been massively successful, far beyond their original business sphere, because many of the ideas are applicable to life in general as well as business, and I think many of them apply to the world of investing too.

 Here are some of the key ideas from Great by Choice, which are paralleled by the actions of many great investors, and which can be learned and applied by those who aspire to be great investors themselves.

 Clear Eyed and Stoic

-Although luck may dominate the results of any individual investment (for example my investment in UTV Media returned over 40% in just 7 months which was as much luck as anything else), in the longer-term your ability to make the right decisions will be the most important factor.
+Although luck may dominate the results of any individual investment (for example, my investment in UTV Media returned over 40% in just seven months, which was as much luck as anything else), in the longer term, your ability to make the right decisions will be the most important factor.

 Because of that, your long-term results are down to you, regardless of how uncertain the market may be.